fgebhart/mapa/README.md

                         model.
 Defaults to 4.0.
 Is not influenced by z-scale.
   --z-scale FLOAT       Value to be multiplied to the z-axis elevation data to
                         scale up the height of the model.
 Defaults to 1.0.
-  --demo                Converts a demo tif of Hawaii into a STL file.
+  --demo                Converts a demo tiff of Hawaii into a STL file.
   --make-square         If the input tiff is a rectangle and not a square, cut
                         the longer side to make the output STL file a square.
   --version             Show the version and exit.